misty360/Personal_Website/README.md

 # Personal Website

-This is my personal website — a portfolio built with **React** and **Tailwind CSS**, designed to showcase my projects, skills, and background.
+This is my personal website—a portfolio built with **React** and **Tailwind CSS**, designed to showcase my projects, skills, and background.

 It includes:
 - A custom animated gradient background